To know thyself is the beginning of wisdom.” And “The only true wisdom is in knowing you know nothing.” ― Socrates

 Well, it has been a very difficult journey and this journey will never end.
 I am constantly dismantling and re-defining elements of myself so I can see myself and the world as it really is.
 My original teachings were flawed because they were all fear-based and my ego would step in the way of my acceptance of this.
 I keep searching within to find the answers, and as the answers began to coalesce, awakening resulted.

 This site and this journey will not be easy and will require you to expand your mind, or better yet, allow your reasoning mechanisms to move from your thinking-mind (ego) to your spirit-mind (ego-less).
 You will come to realize, as you peruse the content of this site, your ego is your greatest enemy.
-Understand, that everything you have been taught and all of your belief systems will come into question as you progress.
-You will learn that we are the product of our teachings and belief systems and our very perceptions of the world we live in (and how we react to these perceptions) are controlled by these teachings and belief systems.
+Understand, that everything you have been taught and all of your belief systems must come into question as you progress for these are your hurdles.
+You will learn that we are the product of our teachings and belief systems and the perceptions of the world we live in (and how we react to these perceptions) are controlled by these teachings and belief systems.
 This is when you will understand why I abbreviate belief systems (BS).
-You will also discover that not only do we live in an illusion, but it is also an illusion within an illusion ad-nauseam.
-Every time you think you have found the truth (or reality) you will discover it is just another illusion because we must struggle through all we have learned to arrive at who we really are.
-Have patience as this is a very long process of stripping away all we are not to finally arrive at who we are.
+You will also discover that not only do we live in an illusion, but it is also an illusion within illusions.
+Every time you think you have found the truth (or reality) you will discover it is just another illusion.
+We must struggle through all we have learned to understand we are not who we think we are and accept who we really are is there, we are just buried under layer after layer of mythical learnings.

 Change is the most frightening word we know and the prospect of the experience induces a state of panic.
 For myself and for most people “change” is a very difficult activity for us to accept.
 A change elicits stress and an uncomfortable feeling that we have failed or we are wrong.
 The very thought of change creates an air of concern, fear, and feeling lost.
 When we attempt to implement it, ego rears its head in defiance encouraging us to fail.

 Change requires of us a purposeful commitment to honesty.
-We will have to be honest to each other of course, but above everything else, we must be honest with ourselves.
+We will have to be honest with each other of course, but above everything else, we must be honest with ourselves.
 What is that old joke?
 How many psychologists does it take to change a light-bulb?
 Only one, but the light-bulb must want to be changed.
 Well light-bulb, welcome to change.